ExoMars Trace Gas Orbiter and Schiaparelli Mission (2016)

 After launch and throughout the cruise phase, the spacecraft unit made up of the Trace Gas Orbiter and Schiaparelli is operated by ESA through the space communications network of ESA's European Space Operations Centre (ESOC).

-After separation, the Orbiter will monitor the UHF transmission from Schiaparelli from its coasting to Mars till its landing.
-A NASA Relay Orbiter will act as a data relay for Schiaparelli during its surface operations.
+After separation, the Orbiter will monitor the UHF transmission from Schiaparelli from its coasting to Mars until its landing.
+ESA's Mars Express and a NASA Relay Orbiter will act as a data relay for Schiaparelli during its surface operations.
 Furthermore, ground-based communication arrays will also track the UHF signal during the entry, descent and landing phases.

 ESA will be in full control of the Orbiter during all phases of its mission, including insertion into Mars orbit, orbit control, aerobraking, science operations and Mars communications operations.